 Indeed, shopping was a challenge in Moscow that year.
 There existed several “dollar shops” that took only dollars and offered a wide range of imported food and drink, their principal customers being tourists and members of the diplomatic corps.
 Meagre Russian salaries and the ruble-dollar exchange rate made shopping at these stores impossible for the average citizen.
 But Moscow had the famous Gastronom, the food emporium cited in many Cold War spy novels, and we were determined to fill the larder at our flat like ordinary Muscovites.
 It was a vast and crowded cavernous space with a central island of cash registers and individual stands lined up along the walls, the goods on offer displayed behind them on shelves.
 Looking around, we noticed that only three items were on sale: fresh cheese, sausages, and eggs.

-This visit in the Arbat had rekindled his memory and he decided to try and locate the apartment where the ‘dipshows’ were held, as they were disparaginly termed.
-Stepping out of Dmitry’s Lada at the address Alek had given him, we looked down the length of the block.
+This visit in the Arbat had rekindled Alek’s memory of those “dipshows”, as the clandestine exhibitions for the diplomatic corps were called, and he decided to try and locate the apartment where they were held.
+Stepping out of Dmitry’s Lada at the address Alek remembered, we looked down the length of the block.
 None of the doors to the buildings had numbers on them so we decided to try them all.
 The first building we entered looked familiar to Alek, and climbing up to the first floor, we knocked.
-Behind the young man who answered the door we could see a large painting of a boy in a striped shirt that Alek had painted in 1974.
+Behind the young man who answered the door we could see a large painting of a boy in a striped shirt, a portrait that Alek had painted of his son Vladimir in 1974.
 This was the apartment where those shows were held!
 He invited us in and apologised for his mother’s absence; he knew nothing about the art, his mother owned the collection and she was abroad.
 In other rooms we located several more of Alek’s paintings.

 “I have no regrets,” he replied.
 “I made my bed and I must lie in it.”

-One day Vladimir drove us in his van to the Zagorsk Monasteries at Sergiyev Posad, on the Golden Ring.
+One day Vladimir drove us in his van to Sergiyev Posad, on the Golden Ring.
 One of the of greatest of Russian monasteries, it had been in existence since the 15th century and was said to be the cradle of the Russian Orthodox Church.
-Vladimir parked outside while Mark, Alek, my wife and I explored the intricate network of ancient buildings, admiring the architecture, the ancient murals and the centuries-old icons, nestled snugly in their iconostases.
+Dmitry parked outside while Mark, Alek, Nance and I explored the intricate network of ancient buildings, admiring the architecture, the ancient murals and the centuries-old icons, nestled snugly in their iconostases.
 Stern bearded monks with long, greasy hair, a wide leather belt cinched tightly round their black robes, crossed us in the passageways, the clomping of their stiff leather boots breaking the silence of the halls.
-At some point, having lost Mark and Alek, Nance and I entered a church where a mass was beginning.
-From the stained-glass windows above, pencil-like beams of light pierced the swirling incense, illuminating the babushkas who stood in a group in the centre of the circular nave, kerchiefs tied round their heads.
-Behind the altar was a floor-to-ceiling iconostasis, filled with icons.
+At some point, having lost Mark and Alek, Nance and I entered a chapel where a mass was beginning.
+From the stained-glass windows above pencil-like beams of light pierced the swirling incense, illuminating the babushkas who stood in a group in the centre of the circular nave, kerchiefs tied round their heads.
+Behind the altar was a floor-to-ceiling iconostasis, a gilded field filled with icons.
 From its sides we heard the sounds of the most beautiful chants we had ever heard.
-The sweet harmonies of a choir of monks, concealed behind the iconostasis, filled the air and we stood in awe, profoundly touched by the beauty of the ceremony.
+The sweet harmonies of a choir of monks, concealed behind the iconostasis, filled the air, and we stood in awe, profoundly touched by the beauty of the simple ceremony.
 After the mass, the monks emerged and the babushkas queued up to kneel down and kiss their hands.

 “You’ve missed the most extraordinary thing!
 We just heard a mass that was moving beyond description.
 Where were you?”
 I asked.